-The Making Me Emotional Literacy Programme focuses on equipping schools with the resources to help children thrive.
+The Making Me Emotional Wellbeing Programme focuses on equipping schools with the resources to support the children in their care.

 By embracing this pro-active approach to understanding emotions and developing positive strategies to support mental wellbeing, children are better able to access learning and thereby prevent the limitation of future opportunities.
 Fostering a ‘by me’ rather than a ‘to me’ or ‘at me’ mentality, also allows children to take ownership for their mental and emotional wellbeing, which in turn helps to prevent the development of long-term mental health difficulties.

 In the Primary School Emotional Wellbeing Programme, the children learn: